Shweg4/Take_Home_SkinCancerClassification/README.md

 - Each residual block has 2 convolutional layers and a skip connection.
 - Global Average Pooling before the final dense layer.

+### VGG 16

+- VGG 16 loaded with pre-trained weights
+- The last layer is trained on the dataset for 50 epochs

 ---